PedroDeS/PowerBi/README.md

 - [Project 2: Sales Potential Earnings Report](https://github.com/PedroDeS/PowerBi/blob/main/Sales%20Potential%20Earnings%20Report/Sales%20Potential%20Earnings%20Report.pdf)
   - A prescriptive report is designed to act as a "Check Engine Light" for stakeholders, offering a clear overview of sales performance across different brands, regions, and stores.

+🚀 Getting Started

+1. Clone or download this repository to access the PowerBI files.
+2. Open the `.pbix` files in PowerBI Desktop.
+3. Verify data integrity with included data sources.
+4. Modify the reports as needed to fit your data or specific use cases.
+5. Enjoy the insights!

 📄 License and Usage